Interpretable Representations in Explainable AI: From Theory to Practice

-Faithfulness of interpretable representations is important for capturing the local behaviour of a black box.
-In Section~\ref{sec:ir:tab:faithfulness}, we argue that this property can be measured by investigating purity of hyper-rectangles that constitute an IR.
-If the underlying task is crisp classification, we can use the \emph{Gini Impurity} (\(\mathcal{L}_{\text{G}}\)) defined in Equation~\ref{eq:appendix:tree:gini}, where \(H_i\) is a set of data points and their labels \((x, y)\) situated within the \(i^{\text{th}}\) hyper-rectangle and \(C\) is the set of all the unique labels \(c\).
+\paragraph{Faithfulness} Since the predominant role of \emph{local surrogate explainers} is to approximate and simplify the behaviour of a black box near a selected instance, \emph{local} and \emph{class-aware} discretisation should be preferred.
+This procedure is a stepping stone towards representing interpretable concepts that are coherent with predictions of the underlying model, thus producing faithful and appealing insights.
+However, to the best of our knowledge, class-aware (supervised) discretisation approaches are absent in the explainability literature.
+Computationally, their objective can be expressed as \emph{maximising the purity or uniformity} of each hyper-rectangle with respect to the black-box predictions of data that it encloses -- this applies to regression as well as probabilistic and crisp classification models~\cite{kotsiantis2006discretization,garcia2012survey}.
+In particular, if the underlying task is crisp classification, we can use the \emph{Gini impurity} (\(\mathcal{L}_{\textnormal{G}}\)) defined in Equation~\ref{eq:appendix:tree:gini}, where \(H_i\) is a set of data points and their labels \((x, y)\) residing within the \(i^{\textnormal{th}}\) hyper-rectangle and \(C\) is the set of all the unique labels \(c\).

-When the task is regression or probabilistic classification (the formula applies to each individual class separately), on the other hand, we can use the \emph{Mean Squared Error} (\(\mathcal{L}_{\text{MSE}}\)) -- defined in Equation~\ref{eq:appendix:tree:mse} -- to quantify numerical uniformity of each hyper-rectangle.
+On the other hand, when the task is regression or probabilistic classification (the formula applies separately to each individual class in the latter case), we can use the \emph{Mean Squared Error} (\(\mathcal{L}_{\textnormal{MSE}}\)) -- defined in Equation~\ref{eq:appendix:tree:mse} -- to quantify numerical uniformity of black-box predictions in each hyper-rectangle.

-When combining scores for multiple hyper-rectangles to assess the quality \(\mathcal{Q}\) of an interpretable representation, we opt for a weighted average of individual scores \(\mathcal{L}\) to account for the (possibly unbalanced) distribution of data points among these segments -- see Equation~\ref{eq:appendix:tree:score}.
+When combining scores of multiple hyper-rectangles to assess the overall quality \(\mathcal{Q}\) of an interpretable representation, we opt for a weighted average of individual scores \(\mathcal{L}\) to account for the (possibly unbalanced) distribution of data points across these segments -- see Equation~\ref{eq:appendix:tree:score}.